 Cucumber Martinis are can certainly stand on their own come cocktail time, but they are also particularly delicious alongside a selection of raw vegetables and a smooth, cooling summer dip such as a Yogurt Mint Dressing.

 This recipe is for a single cocktail but is easy enough to double or triple—it all depends on how big your cocktail shaker is!
+It is better, however, to mix fewer at a time in more batches than try to do one giant batch where they don't get properly shaken.

 - 3 thick cucumber slices